Hey Brian,

 It's a new year, opposed to old

 I need a good name for my street gang I'm thinking about forming for 2010.
 I want the name to sound "bad," as in mean or at least confrontational sounding.
-I need the right one so potential foes hear it and steer clear of our “turf."
-No, really.
+I need the right name so potential foes hear it and steer clear of our “turf."
 Upon hearing our street-gang name, I want our adversaries to collectively say to themselves: "whoa, man.
-These dudes are bad ass.”
+Steer clear of these guys.”

 Working in the Work-a-Day World